-Assistant Professor Neena Mahadev received her PhD and MA in Anthropology from Johns Hopkins University (2013), an MA in Social Sciences from the University of Chicago, and a BA in Sociology/Anthropology from Carleton College.
-Her specialisation is in the anthropology of religion and religious politics, with focus on Buddhism and Christianity.
+Dr Neena Mahadev received her PhD and MA in Anthropology from Johns Hopkins University (2013), an MA in Social Sciences from the University of Chicago, and a BA in Sociology/Anthropology from Carleton College.
+Her specialisations are in the anthropology of religion, politics, and ethno-religious nationalist conflict.
+She especially focuses on rivalries over conversion and religious freedom, and the question of national belonging, through examination of vernacular theological disputes between Buddhists and Christians in contemporary South Asia.
+Her ethnographic work attends to the ritual innovations, and “new religious movements” that emerge from inter-religious competition.
 She is also involved in study of forms of religiosity and ritual that fall beyond the scope of what are ordinarily classified as ‘World Religions’.

-Dr Mahadev is especially attentive to the relationship between religion and the political economy in her analysis.
-Her ethnographic fieldwork, carried out in Sri Lanka for 24 months from 2009-2011, was supported by a dissertation fellowship from the Wenner-Gren Foundation for Anthropological Research.
-Her graduate studies were supported by a National Science Foundation (United States) fellowship (2004-2007), and a Dean’s Teaching Fellowship from the Johns Hopkins University.
+Dr Mahadev’s research and graduate studies have been supported by a fellowship from the Wenner-Gren Foundation for Anthropological Research (2009-11), a National Science Foundation (United States) Graduate Research Fellowship (2004-2007), and a Dean’s Teaching Fellowship from the Johns Hopkins University (2012).
 She was employed as a Postdoctoral Research Fellow on the ‘Politics of Secularism and the Emergence of New Religiosities’, an initiative of the Trans-regional Research Network (CETREN) at the University of Göttingen, Germany.

-Most recently (2015-2017), Dr Mahadev carried out her research and writing as a Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity (Göttingen, Germany), and carried out a stint of research in Singapore through a short-term affiliation with the Asia Research Institute at NUS.
-She currently serves as an Associate Editor for HAU Journal of Ethnographic Theory.
+Dr Mahadev was a Research Fellow (2015-2017) at the Max Planck Institute for the Study of Religious and Ethnic Diversity (Göttingen, Germany), and during that time she carried out a stint of research in Singapore.
+She currently serves as a Research Associate of the Asia Research Institute (ARI) at NUS.

-Her ethnography documents the ritual and theological adaptations, continuities, and change that come out of stark inter-religious competition.
-Specifically, she has carried out work on the arrival of relatively new, expansionary forms of Christianity, within a milieu of established Buddhist (Theravada) Buddhism, and the range of inter- and intra-religious relations that are emerging from the new configuration of ethno-religious politics in post-war Sri Lanka.
-Dr Mahadev’s in-progress book manuscript is tentatively entitled Karma and Grace: Buddhist-Christian Conversion Rivalries and Politics in Millennial Sri Lanka.
+Her ethnographic work documents the ritual and theological adaptations, continuities, and change that come out of religious disputes.
+Specifically, she has carried out work on the arrival of relatively new, expansionary forms of Christianity, within a milieu of established Buddhist (Theravada) Buddhism, and the range of new inter- and intra-religious relations that are emerging from the new configuration of ethno-religious politics in post-war Sri Lanka.
+The working title of Dr Mahadev’s in-progress book manuscript is Karma and Grace: Buddhist-Christian Conversion Rivalries in Millennial Sri Lanka.